 Yet, people still seem to have difficulties with pronouncing non-western names.
 According to ITVNews more than a third of employees from an ethnic minority background are being told to change their names to something more English.

-It makes me sick because your name is your identity; if someone can’t have the respect to even try to pronounce your name correctly.
+It makes me sick because your it’s your identity; if someone can’t have the respect to even try to pronounce your name correctly.
 It says more about them than you.

 Have you ever had to change your name for people?
 If you have, share your story in the comments below.